Namita084/Stilllift_new/CONTENT_MANAGEMENT.md

 - `awful` - User is feeling very negative

 ### Contexts
-- `safe` - User is in a safe, stationary place
+- `still` - User is in a safe, stationary place
-- `moving` - User is on the move but safe
+- `move` - User is on the move but safe
 - `focussed` - User is on the move and focused

 ### Content Structure